Story and photos by Gabriel O'Rorke

 For many people there are three top spots on a trip to Chile: Atacama, Patagonia and Easter Island.
 But for wine lovers the focus lies just outside Santiago in the wine valleys.
 Known as the "breadbasket" of Chile, this idyllic rural region also has rolling hills covered in lines of vines that stretch all the way from the Andes to the Pacific.

-With several vineyards situated just a few hours from the capital, it's easy to make a day trip to one of several Chilean wine regions, but for a real insiders experience, Santiago Adventures creates the ultimate wine tours.
+With several vineyards situated just a few hours from the capital, it's easy to make a day trip to one of several Chilean wine regions, but for a real insiders experience, Upscape creates the ultimate wine tours.
 Forget traipsing round the tourist trail visiting the same vineyards as every other tourist, these guys will craft a bespoke tour to suite your interests.

 This is not something you can take for granted in any country let alone Chile where some of the best tour operators have rigid rules about how the number of nights you can stay.
 Explora, for example, allows either three or six night stays at Hotel Salto Chico in Patagonia.